edgedb/edgedb/docs/ai/javascript.rst

     import { createClient } from "gel";
     import { createAI } from "@gel/ai";

-Create an |Gel| client.
+Create a |Gel| client.
 Create an instance of the AI client by passing in the Gel client and any options for the AI provider (like the text generation model):